Imagine opening a new app, eager to explore its features, only to be bombarded with confusing menus and endless options.

-In this article, we’ll show you nine inspiring examples of interactive walkthroughs, how to build your own, and which tools to use.
+In this article, we’ll show you nine inspiring app walkthrough examples, how to build your own, and which tools to use.

 What is an interactive walkthrough?

-Interactive walkthroughs are on-screen tutorials that use UI elements such as contextual tooltips and driven actions to teach users how to use a product by completing specific tasks.
+Interactive walkthroughs (or sometimes called interactive product tours) are on-screen tutorials that use user interface elements such as contextual tooltips and driven actions to teach users how to use a product by completing specific tasks.

-Product walkthroughs tend to provide a more personalized experience for new and existing users, which accelerates time-to-value and guides users to achieve their “aha!” moment faster.
+Product walkthroughs tend to provide a more personalized experience for new and existing customers, which accelerates time-to-value and guides users to achieve their “aha!” moment faster.

 Interactive walkthroughs vs product tours